 Maintain appropriate records of programs and courses offered.

-Communicate and implement academic policies and procedures.
+Communicate and implement academic policies.

 Provide information and support to other areas of the College.